 Jack leapt off the bed, his face to the wall.
 His trembling body was the only sound now.

 This is an exactly 100-word flash fiction piece for a tradition of writing ghost stories on Christmas Eve.
 We acknowledge a sinful and hopeless world, and welcome the dawn in full awareness that Christmas day brings us light.

 Advent Ghosts 100 Word Storytelling is put on by Loren Eaton at I Saw Lightning Fall.
 See other entries there.

 Welcome to Advent Ghosts 2016, the eighth annual shared storytelling event at I Saw Lightning Fall, Loren Eaton’s blog about “narrative, genre, and the craft of writing.”
 For the uninitiated, Advent Ghosts seeks to recreate the classic British tradition of swapping spooky stories at Yuletide.
 However, instead of penning longer pieces, we post bite-sized pieces of flash fiction for everyone to enjoy.

 To learn more about this tradition, read the article here about this “lost tradition.”

-Last year, I decided to try Loren’s model of writing one piece inspired by secular Christmas traditions, and another from sacred texts.
+In 2012, I decided to try Loren’s model of writing one piece inspired by secular Christmas traditions, and another from sacred texts.

 “Unwanted“ explores the terror we feel when an unexplained and damaged presence penetrates the safety of our families and our homes.